Showcase your expertise

 We have made it easier to highlight your teaching and research areas of expertise by connecting staff profiles with our expert directory for the media.

-Profiles can show the areas of expertise a member of staff can be contacted about, surfacing the content from the single source of the directory.
+Profiles can show up to eight areas of expertise a member of staff can be contacted about, surfacing the content from the single source of the directory.

 This greater transparency will help a member of the media know how to contact you about your expertise so that they can request an interview.